 live in Little Benny’s belly button.
 They are adorable fluff balls that are generally happy go lucky.
 Of course, there is the occasional tension storm.
 If Little Benny feels nervous or angry, the tension travels all the way down to Lintopolis and causes the Floofs to get angry and fight.
 This fighting causes a ticklish sensation in Little Benny’s tummy that he calls “Butterflies.”
 If only he knew the truth.
 Floofs also have to watch out for the yearly typhoon (Little Benny's weekly bath).
 As Little Benny grows older, his baths are increasing, but the Floofs just think it’s global warming.

 have psychic powers and discover they are not alone in the universe thanks to a visit from the famous Floof explorer, Fuzzpoleon, many Beat years ago.
 Fuzzpoleon appears after a trip south to meet the Zuzus of Jamaland (located between Little Benny's toes.)
-His trip ends abruptly and The Zuzus, a wild and angry bunch, end up on a treacherous journey north to chase down Fuzzpoleon endangering the Beats.
+His trip ends abruptly and The Zuzus, a wild and angry bunch, end up on a treacherous journey north to chase down Fuzzpoleon, thus endangering the Beats.

 are lively little blood cells who frequently vacation in Lightville where the Joymen live.
 Everything about their time in Lightville is fabulous, apart from their journey there from Coronary Heights.
 They take the Party Train, but it always makes a stop in Adamstown, and this is where The Scary Preacher Man lives.
 He is determined to make them see their evil ways and not indulge in the joyful pleasures of Lightville.
 Of course he has never visited Lightville, but he has heard terrible things about it.